 An analysis of existing PES evaluation instruments found that surveys were the most common.
-Most projects collected data following the event, with a minority using pre-post designs or process instruments.
+Most projects collected data following the event, with a minority using pre-post designs or process instruments.4

 After deciding what type of instrument best suits a PES program, one can develop an instrument from scratch or use or adapt an existing data collection tool.
-Diamond, Luke, and Uttal's Practical Evaluation Guide outlines valuable guidance around these decisions.
-Basic information about creating a tool can be found in the Team-Based Inquiry Guide.
-There is a function on www.informalscience.org that allows you to search for existing instruments.
-AAAS and Karen Peterman Consulting have developed two validated scales for PES, including one about scientists' outcome expectations and one for scientists' self-efficacy for PES.
+Diamond, Luke, and Uttal's Practical Evaluation Guide outlines valuable guidance around these decisions.6 Basic information about creating a tool can be found in the Team-Based Inquiry Guide.1 There is a function on www.informalscience.org that allows you to search for existing instruments.
+AAAS and Karen Peterman Consulting have developed two validated scales for PES, including one about scientists' outcome expectations7 and one for scientists' self-efficacy for PES.8 that was comparable in quality.

-The Building with Biology project tested multiple methods during its pilot phase.
-The box on the right summarizes the results.
-The evaluation team selected these three methods because all three could address the same evaluation questions about learning, interest, and value.
-The three survey types used the same questions and gathered data that was comparable in quality.
 In the end, the evaluation team pursued passport data collection.
 This method required enough staff to distribute passports and collect surveys, but it was easiest for the data collectors and had the least burden on participants because the survey was built into the activity.
 When visitors had completed their passport by collecting stamps for doing PES activities, they could return to the passport station, fill out a survey, and receive a temporary tattoo as a thank-you.
 Group members could take their passports home, as well.
 The project team also felt the passport activity was a positive guide that encouraged authentic PES with an embedded evaluation task.